Updated: Jun 2, 2022

 Have you ever wondered whether store-bought, same old bread is inescapable?
 After all, it is time-consuming to make yeast bread from scratch, right?
 Not so fast.
-What if you can spoil your family with a homemade specialty bread in two hours, 75% of which is an idle time?
+What if you can spoil your family with a homemade specialty bread in two hours, 75% of which is idle time?
 Let me put up a warning sign first.
 Once you try this recipe, there is no going back...
 I used to buy breakfast bagels at a local bakery.
 Only until I became quite happy with my rusty home-made bread.
 A majority of yeast bread you can buy is mostly made of all-purpose flour that has a limited flavor and nutritional profile.
 But when I became interested in getting the full benefits of whole grains such as oats, rye, millet, buckwheat, kamut, and spelt, I had to learn how to work with them in baking.
 It was not an easy road though.
 It took countless failures until I came up with a successful recipe that makes the best use of a variety of whole grains.
 Now that I came to love this wholesome bread, I'm ready to share the joy of having a tasty and fulfilling breakfast that keeps me full for long hours.
 For those curious about the picture below, let me explain my humble, yet delicious breakfast.
 A slice of multi-grain bread gets dressed with sunflower butter and strawberry jam.
 Then I put some olive halves and pumpkin seeds on top of the sliced bread before toasting it in the oven.
 While waiting for my toast, I slice a banana and make a cup of espresso.
 If you love eggs for breakfast, you can certainly add a scrambled or poached egg to the toast, which would make a nice brunch.
 The only downside with this bread is that you can easily get addicted to it, which means that you may have to make this bread quite often!

+This bread also goes very well with tuna salad.
 If your interest has been piqued, here is how you can make this awesome bread successfully every time!

 Recipe for 20 slices of multi-grain bread